Noman5237/springboot-app-chart/README.md

+# Deprecated and will be removed with a fork of https://github.com/Noman5237/onechart

 # Spring Boot App Helm Chart

 This repository contains a Helm chart template for deploying a Spring Boot application.
 Below is an overview of the key components, including Deployment, StatefulSet, Service, and configuration settings.